filecoin-project/specs/content/systems/filecoin_blockchain/struct/block/_index.md

 - the sum of the serialized sizes of the block header and included messages is no greater than `block.BlockMaxSize`,
 - the sum of the gas limit of all explicit messages is no greater than `block.BlockGasLimit`.

 Note that validation of the block signature requires access to the miner worker address and public key from the parent tipset state, so signature validation forms part of semantic validation.
 Similarly, message signature validation requires lookup of the public key associated with each message's `From` account actor in the block's parent state.

 ## Block semantic validation

 Semantic validation refers to validation that requires reference to information outside the block header and messages themselves, in particular related to the parent tipset and state on which the block is built.

+In order to proceed to semantic validation the `FullBlock` must be assembled from the received block header retrieving its Filecoin messages.
+Block message CIDs can be retrieved from the network and be decoded into valid CBOR `Message`/`SignedMessage`.

+Messages are retrieved through the `Syncer`.
+There are the following two steps followed by the `Syncer`.
+1) Assemble a FullTipSet populated with the single block received earlier.
+The Block's `ParentWeight` is greater than the one from the (first block of the) heaviest tipset.
+2) Retrieve all tipsets from the received Block down to our chain.
+Validation is expanded to every block inside these tipsets.
+The validation should ensure that:
+- Beacon entires are ordered by their round number.
+- The Tipset `Parents` CIDs match the fetched parent tipset through BlockSync.

 The semantic validation of a block is carried out by the [Chain Synchronization](chainsync) module.